skycoin/skycoin-exchange/README.md

 cd skycoin-exchange/cmd/server
 go run main.go -seed="wlt seed name"
 ```
-Default server port is 8080, must specific the seed name.
+Default server port is 8080, must specify the seed name.
 For more usage, run the help command as below:

 ```